Updated July 10, 2020

 - If you select Remove everything, you will be prompted to either Just remove my files or Remove files and clean the drive.
 Once you left-click on your choice, you'll come to the Ready to reset this PC screen.
 Left-click on Reset to proceed with the reset.

-- In newer versions of Windows 10 (2004 and up), the next screen you get will ask you How would you like to reinstall Windows?
+- The next screen you get will ask you How would you like to reinstall Windows?

 Select either Cloud download or Local reinstall.

-- Cloud download requires Internet access and can use more than 4GB of data
+- Cloud download requires Internet access and can use over 4GB of data.

 - Once you left-click on your choice, you'll come to the Reset this PC screen.
 Once you confirm your selection of settings, Left-click on Reset to proceed with the reset.